Km9807-debug/MDBlank-Debug/README.md

-# MDBlank-Debug
+# MD Widgets TestFlight Spoofer

-Makes the MD Widgets application think that you installed it with a certificate or downloaded it from TestFlight.
-You will have a Debug menu where you can activate Pro
+Tweak that makes MD Widgets application believe it was installed via TestFlight or with a developer certificate, unlocking the hidden Debug menu with Pro features activation.

+## Features
+- ✅ Full TestFlight environment emulation
+- 🔓 Unlocks hidden Debug menu
+- ⚡ One-click Pro activation
+- 📱 Works on jailbroken